 Always play with your Macbook connected to the power supply, especially when using an external audio interface and / or MIDI controller.
 To make sure your Macbook is properly grounded, use the extension cable of the power supply.

-Since most Mac computer models provide two USB ports, you may require an external USB hub to expand the number of external USB devices being used simultaneously.
+For Mac models offering USB 2.0 / 3.0 ports, you may require an external USB hub to expand the number of external USB devices being used simultaneously.
+Newer Mac models do not offer built- in 2.0 / 3.0 ports.
+In this case, the use of a USB hub is mandatory.
 Please consider the following when including a USB hub in your hardware setup: